objectbox/.github/profile/README.md

 <h3>First on-device vector database for Mobile, IoT, and other restricted hardware - local & private</h3>

 <p>
 Local first.
 Offline capable.
-No setup.
+No setup required.
 Enjoy the speed of working with objects and vectors on and across devices with easy-to-use APIs in the language of your choice now.
 </p>

 <h3>🎓 Learn about ObjectBox</h3>